Johnny Marr: Singles

-As band member Johnny has appeared on singles by the Smiths, the Pretenders, the The, Electronic, 7 Worlds Collide, Modest Mouse, the Cribs and Freak Party and as a guest musician he has appeared on singles by Billy Bragg, Bryan Ferry, Talking Heads, Kirsty MacColl, Pet Shop Boys, Banderas, Electrafixion (as co-writer), Beth Orton, the Charlatans, Quando Quango, Transit Kings, Crowded House, Noel Gallagher's High Flying Birds, the Avalanches, Sandie Shaw, Everything but the Girl, Andrew Berry, A Certain Ratio, Denise Johnson, Stex, England United (as co-writer), the Impossible Dreamers, Billie Eilish, Blondie, Marion, Haven, Black Grape and Blitz Vega.

-Marr's recording of "Life Is Sweet", the theme song he wrote for the Channel Four Sitcom The Increasingly Poor Decisions of Todd Margaret, was released on Echo Records and is available digitally.
+Marr's recording of "Life Is Sweet", the theme song he wrote for the Channel Four Sitcom The Increasingly Poor Decisions of Todd Margaret, was released on Echo Records.

-Marr's cover version of the Depeche Mode track “I Feel You” was in support of Record Store Day.
+Marr's cover version of the Depeche Mode track "I Feel You" was in support of Record Store Day.
 Its B-side was a version of "Please, Please, Please Let Me Get What I Want" (live).
-Both tracks are also available digitally.

 The non-album single "Armatopia" was selected for the soundtrack for eFootball Pro Evolution Soccer 2020.

+Singles (as a guest musician)

+As a band member he has appeared on singles by the Smiths, the Pretenders, the The, Electronic, 7 Worlds Collide, Johnny Marr + the Healers, Modest Mouse, the Cribs, and Freak Party.

+Singles and other songs (as producer)

+As well as his solo material he has also produced singles (and albums) for the Smiths, Electronic and Johnny Marr + the Healers.